Should You Mention GPA on Your Resume? Here's the Best Strategy

 A good GPA can increase your chance of landing the first job or internship.
 When you don't have paid experience, education, and academic achievements are your biggest assets.
 That's why you should put the Education section at the top of your resume and list GPA and other college achievements in detail.

 Although not all employers see GPA as a screening criterion, many of them still pay attention when hiring entry-level employees.
-67% of companies reported that they hired employees based on GPA, among other factors.
 Employers tend to think that the early career candidate with a good GPA is more likely to perform well and handle the pressure in the workplace.

 Your GPA is 3.5 or higher

 A high GPA is a good achievement, so why not make it work in your favor?
 Again, some employers see GPA as a predictor of good performance and a strong work ethic.
 A GPA between 3.5 and 4 is considered very good.
-When choosing between two candidates with similar education, a hiring manager is more likely to pick someone with a high GPA and other academic accomplishments.
+There are many situations when hiring manager decided GPA was the key factor for interviewing a candidate, especially when choosing between two people with similar degrees and mandatory software aptitude.

 GPA is required in a job description